 When you’re looking at form data using the reports tool or the performance history, you might see a pencil icon for each row of data.
 This indicates that quick editing has been enabled.
 You can select the pencil icon to access a pop-up screen and quickly update important fields from that record.

 In this example, the quick edit feature has been enabled on an injury form.
-This could help medical staff when they need to efficiently update the injury statuses of athletes they’re treating.
+This could help medical staff when they need to efficiently update the injury statuses of people they’re treating.
 The doctor can use the pencil icon to access the key details of each injury and update the necessary information without needing to view the entire injury record.

 Once the fields in the pop-up screen are filled out, they can be saved.
 The information shown in the report or history will be updated to reflect any changes which have been caused by the quick edit, such as a new status.
 The doctor can then move on to the next injury they want to update.